-To Drop a Course: A student may drop a course prior to the final examination period and the letter "W" will be assigned.
-All Drops must be authorized by a counselor or advisor.
-A student is not officially dropped from the class until the Drop card is accepted in the Registrar's Office.
+To Drop a Course: A student is not officially dropped from the class until the Drop card is accepted in the Registrar's Office.

-Changing Sections: Students changing from one section to another of the same course, may complete the process within the Late Registra-
+Changing Sections: Students changing from one section to another of the same course, may complete the process within the Late Registration Area.